Open, Reliable, and Collective: A Community-Driven Framework for Tool-Using AI Agents

 \section{\textsc{OpenTools} Framework}

-\textsc{OpenTools} is an open-source, community-driven framework for building, evaluating, and deploying tools for tool-integrated language models.
-It operationalizes the reliability distinction introduced above by providing two workflows: (1) a Tool Accuracy/Maintenance Loop for continuous validation and regression testing, and (2) an Agentic Workflow for integrating tool collections into LLM agents to solve user tasks as depicted in Figure \ref{fig:opentool_figure}. \textsc{OpenTools} is guided by four design goals:
+\textsc{OpenTools} is an open-source, community-driven framework for building, evaluating, sharing, and deploying tools for tool-integrated language models.
+It supports two complementary workflows, shown in Figure~\ref{fig:opentool_figure}: (1) a \emph{Tool Accuracy and Maintenance Loop} for standardizing contributions, evaluating intrinsic tool reliability, and maintaining the shared toolbox, and (2) an \emph{Agentic Workflow} for integrating tool collections into LLM agents.
+The framework uses common tool schemas, separates tool maintenance from agent policies, and records structured evaluation and execution evidence for reproducibility and debugging.

-\paragraph{Standardization} Tools should be defined with a consistent schema so they can be plugged into diverse agent frameworks with minimal adaptation. \paragraph{Continuous, community-driven reliability evaluation} Tool quality should be measurable and monitored over time. \textsc{OpenTools} makes intrinsic tool accuracy first-class by supporting tests, robustness checks, and repeatable evaluation reports. \paragraph{Separation of concerns between tools and agents} Tool maintenance and tool orchestration should be decoupled: tools can be improved and re-tested independently of agent policies, and agents can be swapped without rewriting tools. \paragraph{Transparency and debuggability.} Tool evaluation and agent runs emit structured logs to support debugging, reproducibility, and failure analysis.